Fluorescence Microscopes

 Explore new paths in confocal microscopy

-Luminosa pairs highest data quality with remarkably simple day-to-day operation.
+Luminosa is an all-in-one fluorescence microscope that pairs highest data quality with remarkably simple day-to-day operation.
 It easily integrates into any researcher’s toolbox and becomes a time-efficient, reliable companion for scientists starting to explore the use of time-resolved fluorescence methodologies as well as for experts wanting to push the limits.
 Truly a microscopy system that everybody can rely on.

 Impressions of Luminosa's capabilities